Euro: Unilateral direct usage

 The euro has been adopted unilaterally as the sole currency of Montenegro and Kosovo.
 It has also been used as a foreign trading currency in Cuba since 1998, Syria since 2006, and Venezuela since 2018.
 In 2009, Zimbabwe abandoned its local currency and introduced major global convertible currencies instead, including the euro and the United States dollar.
 The direct usage of the euro outside of the official framework of the EU affects nearly 3 million people.

 Currencies pegged to the euro

 Worldwide use of the euro and the US dollar:

-Outside the eurozone, two EU member states have currencies that are pegged to the euro, which is a precondition to joining the eurozone.
-The Danish krone and Bulgarian lev are pegged through to their participation in the ERM II.
+Outside the eurozone, one EU member state has a currency that is pegged to the euro, which is a precondition to joining the eurozone.
+The Danish krone is pegged through to its participation in the ERM II.

 On the other hand, the currencies of countries and territories that were pegged to the European currencies that disappeared with the creation of the euro were now pegged to it.
 Currently, they are as follows: